Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/world.rst

 Game Physics
 ============

-The Game Physics located in the World panel determine the type of physical rules that govern the game engine scene, and the gravity value to be used.
-Based on the physics engine selected, in physics simulations in the game engine, Blender will automatically move *Actors* in the downward (-Z) direction.
+The *Game Physics* located in the *World* panel determine the type of physical rules that govern the Game Engine scene, and the gravity value to be used.
+Based on the physics engine selected, in physics simulations in the Game Engine, Blender will automatically move *Actors* in the downward (-Z) direction.
 After you arrange the actors and they move as you wish, you can then bake this computed motion into keyframes (see :ref:`game-engine-physics-bake-keyframes` for more info).

 Physics Engine
    Set the type of physics engine to use.